Kojobo/CreativePortfolio/content/portfolio/SixSigma.md

 <img src="/portfolio/2w_AF_sixsig_files/chute_analysis.jpg" alt="chute_analysis" width="600px" height="450px"/>

 I also created an interactive and scalable application for the A&F team.
 Unfortunately I am not able to post this application because it contained confidential information.

+[^six]: Six Sigma is a business improvement methodology that uses performance metrics to achieve systematic continuous improvement.
+It utilizes statistical tools to align an organization's strategic goals with the needs of the customer to achieve the highest level of customer satisfaction.

 [1]: /img/portfolio/AF/AF_CTE.jpg
 [2]: /img/portfolio/AF/AF_underfill.jpg